CNN vs. The Onion - Beta Binomial

 Why do we use the Beta distribution?

-The Beta distribution is commonly used as a prior for probabilities because it is defined on the interval \([0, 1]\), just like any probability.
+The Beta distribution is commonly used as a prior for proportions because it is defined on the interval \([0, 1]\), just like any probability.

 Its two shape parameters \(\alpha\) and \(\beta\) can be interpreted as representing prior pseudo-observations: